Placewise/airborne-rails/README.md

 end
 ```

-When dealing with `arrays`, you can test:
+When dealing with `arrays`, you can check:

 * all: `*`,
 * any : `?`,
 * specific: `<index>` (e.g. `0`)

-element of the array:
+element(s) of the array:

 ```ruby
 describe "Example" do